Roz Ward

-Roz Ward is a British-Australia academic, teacher and socialist activist who is best known as being one of the co-founders of the Safe Schools Coalition Australia.
+Roz Ward is a British-Australian academic, teacher and socialist activist who is best known as being one of the co-founders of the Safe Schools Coalition Australia.
 Ward is a member of the Victorian Socialists executive.

 Education and Career

 Ward is a qualified primary school teacher and has lectured in teacher education programs at several universities including Deakin University, RMIT University, and the University of Melbourne.
 She completed a PhD in Education at RMIT University in 2022.
 Her research focuses on social justice in education and inclusive school cultures.
 Ward is a member of the National Tertiary Education Union.